DINA-community/String-Atlas/README.md

  ```

  **Note**: the function `find_file` of the helperfunctions.py will search at the folder and the upper folder *data* amd *String-Sysiphos*.

+### string_checker.py

+  no edition information provided at the moment

 ### string_helperfunctions.py